jobellet/ADHDtools/README.md

 ✅ Basic unified scheduler (`core/scheduler.js`) can return a prioritized schedule and the task to do “right now.”

+✅ Scheduler respects task dependencies and FIX/FLEX tags, reordering only flexible tasks and showing blocked items in the Today View.

+✅ Urgency auto-refreshes daily based on deadlines, with skip/reschedule controls raising urgency when tasks slip.

 ✅ Achievements and rewards now use completed Task scores instead of a separate points ledger.

 🛠️ In progress: deeper Focus Mode integration with the scheduled task of the moment.